Noor Afroz Khuwaja

 Noor Afroz Khuwaja (Sindhi: نور افروز خواجہ, July 5, 1953) is an educationist, writer and critic from Hyderabad, Sindh, Pakistan.
 She has served as Dean, Faculty of Arts at University of Sindh Jamshoro.
-She was editor of the International Journal of Arts and Humanity and the Literary Magazine Keenjhar and authored more than seven books in Sindhi language.
+She was editor of the International Journal of Arts and Humanities and the Literary Magazine Keenjhar and authored more than seven books in Sindhi language.

 Early life and education

 Noor Afroz Khuwaja was born on 5 July 1953 at Tando Wali Muhammad, Hyderabad Sindh.
 Her father Ahmad Ali Tahirani Khuwaja was a businessman from Dando (Sindhi: ڏندو)Town of District Badin, Sindh.
 She received primary education from Training College Hyderabad.
 She got first position in Sindh in Primary School Scholarship examination.
 She was also position holder in the eighth class Scholarship examination.
 She passed Matriculation examination from Government Miran School Hyderabad and Intermediate from Zubaida Girls College Hyderabad.
 She graduated from University of Sindh in 1973 in Sindhi.
 She did PhD from the same university in 1997 under the supervision of the renowned scholar Allama Ghulam Mustafa Qasmi.